-Transfer to the camp: Approx. 6 hour driving time by car
+Transfer to the camp: approx. 6 hours driving time by car

 Meeting point: Pick up at Wildebeest Camp in Nairobi

 You will spend the first night with the other international participants at the Wildebeest Camp in Nairobi.
-From there you will start your course at the first day at 8 pm with a transfer to the Mara Training Centre.
+From there you will start your course on the first day at 08:00 PM with a transfer to the Mara Training Centre.
 The group will arrive there at around 2 pm.
-There will be a short lunch and the first introduction meeting will start at around 6 pm.
+There will be a short lunch and the first introduction meeting will start at around 06:00 PM.